ffs333/anomaly_VAE/README.md

 ![](imgs/vae_arch.jpeg)
 ### Anomaly detection
 For anomaly detection used a VAE-based models. **Base VAE** model with 36118561 parametes and **VAE-light** model with  15857089 parameters.

+VAE trained only on normal data restore the spectrogram.
+The spectrogram restores as if it's typical engines work, but saves the unique artifacts of these sample.
+And after we calculate MSE between input and output.
+If it is more than previously set threshold it's probably anomaly.
 ### Classification
 CNN based model with linear output.